flxrcz/hommx/README.md

 ## Overview

-HOMMX provides solvers for multi-scale problems, in particular for the Poisson equation with rapidly oscillating coefficients.
+HOMMX provides solvers for multi-scale problems, in particular for the Poisson equation and linear elasticity with rapidly oscillating coefficients.
 The package implements the HMM to efficiently compute homogenized solutions without fully resolving the microscopic scales.

+### Poisson

 $$
 \begin{equation}